helidon-io/helidon/docs/mp/cors/cors.md

 ## Examples

-The [Helidon MP Quickstart application][helidon-mp-quickstart-application] allows users to:
+The [Helidon MP Quickstart application][helidon-mp-quick] allows users to:

 - obtain greetings by sending `GET` requests to the `/greet` resource, and
 - change the greeting message by sending a `PUT` request to the `/greet/greeting` resource.

-The [Helidon MP CORS Example][helidon-mp-cors-example] shows the basic quickstart example enhanced for CORS.
+The [Helidon MP CORS Example][helidon-mp-cors] shows the basic quickstart example enhanced for CORS.

 The discussion below describes the changes in the application which: